ransomsec/ransomsec.github.io/_posts/2023-08-04-the-rce-file.md

 In the admin panel, the UI/UX appeared well-designed, but I was more interested in testing its security.

-Now i ask you a question!
-As a hacker, what first thing comes in your mind when you seeing a login panel? `'or 1=1-- sql'` Right?
+Now I ask you a question!
+As a hacker, what first thing comes in your mind when you're seeing a login panel? `'or 1=1-- sql'` Right?
 That's exactly the same thing also come in my mind, so, I put the payload in the username/email field, and to my surprise, my new target was vulnerable to **SQL injection**. ;)